Friends of Crarae Registered Charity SC033244

 At the last count by The Tree Register in 2012 the collection contains at least 136 Champion trees, either the tallest or broadest in girth of their species in one of four categories:

 Great Britain and Ireland, Scotland or Argyll and Bute plus a host of 'Remarkable Trees'.
-We are working on a trail so you can spot them too!

 The Friends of Crarae was established in April 1986 by Mrs Hersey Robertson and a small group of like-minded individuals concerned with the preservation and enhancement of the historically and botanically important Garden of Crarae.